 "Reliving aspects of what happended.
 This can include vivid flashbacks

 "Alertness or feeling on edge.
 This can include panicking when reminded of the trauma.

 "Avoiding feelings or memories.
 This can include feeling emotionally numb or cut off from your feelings."

-The University of Liverpool is carrying out a research project to help understand more about trauma symptoms in people with epilepsy (April-September 2018).
+The University of Liverpool is carrying out a research project to with 'Understanding anxiety and worry in people with epilepsy' (April-September 2018).

 Prader-Willi syndrome is a genetic disorder, which is present from birth.
 It is characterised by a number of behavioural and psychological features, including low muscle tone, excessive appetite (leading to obesity if not controlled), and immature physical development .
 Most have borderline or moderate learning difficulties.